taplytics/Taplytics-Android-SDK/EXPERIMENTS.md

 To keep track of when Taplytics defines a new session, use a `TaplyticsNewSessionListener` as follows.

 ```
-Use after startTaplytics has been called.
+//Use after startTaplytics has been called.
 Taplytics.setTaplyticsNewSessionListener(new TaplyticsNewSessionListener() {
      @Override
       public void onNewSession() {